Education:

 Licenses: New York State #R-069607, LCSW-R

-Licensed Clinical Social Worker: (Status inactive; License expiration date: July 31, 2019, subsequent to April 1, 2018 retirement.)
 A prior NYS Certified Social Work License expired July 31, 2018.
-This license was superceded by the above License for Clinical Social Work but was nevetheless maintained in active status until April 1, 2018 retirement.
+This license was superseded by the above License for Clinical Social Work but was nevertheless maintained in active status until April 1, 2018 retirement.
 Both licenses were retired in good standing.

 Experience: Practice in the Mental Health field for 35 years.